February 27, 2017

 The decision to devote your life to the academic study of literature is a personal one.
 No amount of exhortation from a fuddy-duddy like me can stop you from doing it.
 Birmingham’s piece—kind of a prose-based “It Gets Worse” video—draws attention to the very real, very likely consequences of ignoring statistical probability.

-Jacques Berlinerblau teaches at Georgetown University, has written many books, most recently How to be Secular: A Call to Arms for Religious Freedom, and is an editor for the journal Philip Roth Studies.
-His newest, Campus Confidential: How College Works—or Doesn’t—for Professors, Parents, and Students is forthcoming from Melville House.
+Jacques Berlinerblau teaches at Georgetown University, has written many books, and is an editor for the journal Philip Roth Studies.
+His newest book, Campus Confidential: How College Works, or Doesn’t, for Professors, Parents, and Students was published by Melville House in June 2017.
 Follow him on Twitter!